Cook Co. Sheriff launches program to address opioid crisis

 While the jail provides detox and drug treatment programs for opioid addicted inmates charged with drug offenses, there has never been any follow up once they leave jail.

-"In a two week period of time when a person is released from custody, the chances of them dying from an overdoes is off the charts," said Cook County Sheriff Tom Dart.
+"In a two week period of time when a person is released from custody, the chances of them dying from an overdose is off the charts," said Cook County Sheriff Tom Dart.

 Cal and Cudia said the overdose-reversing drug naloxone has saved them from dying several times.
 The inmates hope a new program called the Sheriff's Opioid Addiction Recovery Program, known as SOAR, will help their never-ending cycle end for good.